Teekiz/skull-timer/README.md

 </details>

 <details>
-<summary>Enable PVP timer:</summary>
+<summary>Enable PvP timer:</summary>

 ![image](https://github.com/Teekiz/skull-timer/blob/master/readmeimages/settings2.PNG) <br>
-If checked, whenever you engage in a PVP encounter where you receive a skull icon, a timer will start.
+If checked, whenever you engage in a PvP encounter where you receive a skull icon, a timer will start.
 This timer may not be 100% accurate in some scenarios.
 </details>

 ## Feedback

-If you have encountered any bugs, please create an issue [here](https://github.com/Teekiz/skull-timer/issues/new) with all relevent details.
+If you have encountered any bugs, please create an issue [here](https://github.com/Teekiz/skull-timer/issues/new) with all relavent details.
 Any feedback or feature requests are also welcome!

 ## Credits

 - [juusokarjanlahti](https://github.com/juusokarjanlahti) - Original equipment timer feature, development support (including code readability and feature suggestions/improvements) and improved README documentation.
-- [Old School Runescape Wiki](https://oldschool.runescape.wiki/) - [Source](https://oldschool.runescape.wiki/w/File:Skull_(status)_icon.png) of the image used for the plugins icon and a useful source of information which aided the develop this plugin (primarily [Skull (status)](https://oldschool.runescape.wiki/w/Skull_(status)) and [weapons](https://oldschool.runescape.wiki/w/Weapons) pages).
+- [Old School Runescape Wiki](https://oldschool.runescape.wiki/) - [Source](https://oldschool.runescape.wiki/w/File:Skull_(status)_icon.png) of the image used for the plugin's icon and a useful source of information which aided the development of this plugin (primarily [Skull (status)](https://oldschool.runescape.wiki/w/Skull_(status)) and [weapons](https://oldschool.runescape.wiki/w/Weapons) pages).

 ## Changelog
 <details>